West Hollywood, California: Discrimination issues

 Sometime in the 1940s, a sign appeared over the bar at Barney's Beanery that said "FAGOTS [sic] – STAY OUT."
 The message so offended locals that Life magazine did an article on opposition to the sign in 1964, which included a photograph of the owner steadfastly holding on to it.
 The owner died in 1968, and efforts continued to have the sign removed.
 The Gay Liberation Front organized a zap of the restaurant on February 7, 1970, to push for its removal.
 The sign disappeared that day.
 The sign was put up and taken down several times over the next 14 years, but the practice ended in December 1984, days after the city voted itself into existence.
-The then-mayor, Valerie Terrigno, the entire city council and gay-rights activists marched into Barney's and relieved the wall of the offending sign.
+The then-mayor, Valerie Terrigno, the entire city council and gay-rights activists marched into Barney's and relieved the wall of the sign.
 It was held by Morris Kight for many years and now rests in the ONE National Gay & Lesbian Archives.

 Jewel-Thais Williams, who owned the bar Jewel's Catch One, originally opened the bar in 1973 because she experienced discrimination in both heterosexual bars and gay bars because she was both black and a woman.

-A resident drew national attention during the 2008 presidential campaign by including a Sarah Palin mannequin hung in effigy in a Halloween display.
+A resident drew national attention during the 2008 presidential election by including a Sarah Palin mannequin hung in effigy in a Halloween display.
 The home's decorations also featured a doll of John McCain surrounded by decorative flames in the chimney.
-Some residents complained about the display as a hate crime, but the Los Angeles County Sheriff's Department concluded the display did not violate any laws.
+Residents identified the display as a hate crime, but the Los Angeles County Sheriff's Department stated the display did not violate any laws.

 In March 2006, agents from Immigration and Customs Enforcement and the U.S. Secret Service seized 250 fake denomination notes, each bearing a denomination of $1 billion, from a West Hollywood apartment.